 - The workshop will be English and is not suitable for participants without mindfulness meditation experience.

-NB: If you are not sure whether this workshop is right for you, please contact us. to discuss your interest and experience.
+NB: If you are not sure whether this workshop is right for you, please contact us to discuss your interest and experience.

 MBCL Teacher Training

-Completion of the Foundation Course or having followed the 8 sessions MBCL programme in an experiential way with a qualified MBCL teacher is a requirement for participating in a Teacher Training curriculum.
+Completion of the Foundation Course or having followed the 8 sessions MBCL program in an experiential way with a qualified MBCL teacher is a requirement for participating in a Teacher Training curriculum.
 To become MBCL teacher one should be a certified mindfulness (MBSR or MBCT) teacher.
 However, many professionals who are not mindfulness teachers can benefit from the seminars to deepen mindfulness-based and compassion focused interventions and enhance their therapeutic skills in individual or group work.